Housing Options Guide 3

-The private rented sector is becoming more popular and there are a variety of types of accommodation available including furnished and unfurnished properties, bedsits, and family homes.
+The private rented sector is becoming more popular.
+There are a range of accommodation types available, including furnished and unfurnished properties, bedsits, and family homes.
 In Moray, the private rented sector is quite small.

-Most private landlords only have one or two properties to rent and use many different methods to advertise when they have an empty property.
-There is no single place that potential tenants can access this information.
+Most private landlords only have one or two properties to rent and use different methods to advertise when they have an empty property.
+There is no single place where potential tenants can access this information.
 If you are considering renting from a private landlord you will find more information on our Guide for Private Tenants.
 You may be able to find out more about private rental opportunities by contacting local property agents.
 Use our list of Local Property Agents to find out their contact details.

-Sharing or renting a room has become more popular as more people struggle to afford private let accommodation or a mortgage.
-From the landlords point of view it helps to pay the rent or mortgage.
-As a lodger you may be able to secure an improved property if it’s the landlord’s home as well as yours and it is often cheaper than renting your own place.
-By sharing it is often possible to live in a better area than you could afford otherwise.
+Sharing, or renting a room, has become more popular as more people struggle to afford private rental accommodation or a mortgage.
+From the landlord's point of view it helps to pay their rent or mortgage.
+As a lodger you may be able to secure an improved property if it’s the landlord’s home as well as yours, and it is often cheaper than renting your own place.
+By sharing, it is often possible to live in a better area than you could afford otherwise.

 What you have to do:

-- You let out a room or part of your main property (it can be a whole floor but not a self-contained flat)
+- You let a room, or part of your main property (it can be a whole floor but not a self-contained flat)